abhinavgupta96/SRSProject4/readme.md

-Launch app.py
-User is asked to submit the data, which is then stored under /static/ path logic() function in app.py uses panda to chart the sprint burndown chart
-##need to figure out how to return the chart to the app so it can be displayed
+Launch __init__.py to run the flask API backend api/static folder contains the excel file with data along with graph generated route.py has 2 routes for generating sprint burndown charts. "/sprint_burndown" route gives us JSON response with all project codes in the excel.
+User will then select the project code for which they want to generate the chart, "/sprint_burndown/<project_name> will handle the request and create the chart for the given project code.